 The only thing to do now is figure out what "x" is equal to.

-This is done by algebraically setting each entry in the Final row for REACTANTS ONLY to zero, solving for x, and then picking the smallest value of x obtained.
+This is done by dividing the moles of each reactant by its own stoichiometric coefficient from the balanced chemical equation and then picking the smallest value of x obtained from all the different reactants.
 You have to pick the smallest value of x because that x came from the reactant that you will run out of first, thus limiting how many times your reaction can happen.

 The reactant species that gives you the smallest value for x using this procedure is the Limiting Reactant.